Hold Back Tomorrow: Plot

 In an unnamed country, Joe Cardos, a double murderer awaiting hanging in an isolation cell the next morning, is allowed by law to have one last request before his execution.
 He tells the warden that despite his earlier wishes to be left alone, he now wants to spend his final night having fun in the company of a woman and, to provide the music for his party, two musicians.
 Despite his misgivings, the humane warden is sympathetic to the inmate, who is an angry disturbed man who has refused any contact with his stepsister or the prison padre.
 After a fruitless search for volunteers at the local brothel, the police find Dora Garben, a destitute and depressed woman who has attempted suicide at the beginning of the film.
 After some hostile interactions, Dora breaks down Joe's anger and they realise they have much in common.
-Joe discloses to Dora her his dream in which the rope breaks as the trapdoor opens and the death bells ring.
+Joe discloses to Dora his dream in which the rope breaks as the trapdoor opens and the death bells ring.
 Apparently by law, this would mean the hanged man would be freed.
 The couple become closer and, in spite of their unusual circumstances, fall in love.
 In the absence of the musicians, Joe asks one of the warders to borrow his American radio, and the couple dance.
 Just before the time of the hanging, Joe persuades the prison chaplain to marry them.
 The warden's wife and the man's stepsister attend as witnesses.
 Joe reconciles with his stepsister at last.
 He is led down a corridor to the gallows.
 Dora and the stepsister go into the prison chapel and, as the death bells toll, they pray for Joe's dream miracle to come true.